 “Picnic with Pilots” – Pilots who flew aircraft on display talk about their experiences and share pictures!

-Open 9:00 am to 3:30 pm Tuesday through Sunday and admission is free.
+Open 9:00 am to 3:30 pm Tuesday through Sunday (except holidays and special events, see below) and admission is free.
 In the last 12 months, 32,000 visitors from around the world came to the Museum.

 Where We Are